 Unlike most other languages, Elm doesn’t use syntactic markers such as curly brackets, parentheses, or semicolons to specify code boundaries.
-It uses whitespace and indentation instead.
+It uses whitespaces and indentations instead.
 There are situations where if we don’t place our code in a certain order or provide proper indentation, Elm will throw a syntax error.
-Let’s go through them one by one.
+Let’s go through those one by one.

-Let’s use an example from the Function section to understand the implications of using incorrect order and indentations when defining a function.
+Let’s use an example from the Function section earlier in this chapter to understand the implications of using incorrect orders and indentations when defining a function.

 All Elm files begin with a